-The difference between an average poker site and a great one cannot be overstated.
+The difference between an average operator and the best online poker site and a great one cannot be overstated.
 The best online poker sites attract the most traffic, which in turn means more people to play against, more tables to choose from and bigger tournaments to play in.

-Safety, traffic and software are the three key criteria to consider when looking for a place to play poker online.
+Safety, traffic and software are the three key criteria to consider when comparing real money poker sites.
 Safety should be fairly self-explanatory.
-There’s no need to play at online poker sites with mysterious management and questionable licensing credentials when there are so many safe options out there.
+There’s no need to play at legal online poker sites with mysterious management and questionable licensing credentials when there are so many safe options out there.

 Reputation plays into safety as well.
-Players should stick with safe poker websites that are known for processing withdrawals in a timely manner.
+Stick with safe poker websites that are known for processing withdrawals in a timely manner.
 We also recommend avoiding internet poker rooms that have had major security breaches in the past and operators that have had problems paying winners.

-Traffic refers to the average numbers of players seated at real money tables at a poker site.
+Traffic refers to the average numbers of poker players seated at real money tables at a poker site.
 It’s easier to find open tables at a wider range of stakes at busier poker sites.
-The tournaments are bigger and prize pools are more lucrative.
-And on top of all that, popular poker sites tend to be safe and financially stable.
+The tournaments are bigger and payouts are more lucrative.
+And on top of all that, popular online poker sites tend to be safe and financially stable.

 Quality poker software also makes a big difference, not just in a general aesthetic sense, but also in terms of being able to effectively launch multiple tables, find soft games and adjust various setting such as four-color decks that make it easier to follow the action at the table.

-Moving beyond the three key factors are other things worth considering such as poker bonuses, VIP programs, deposit methods, customer support and more.
-The remainder of this page will take a deep dive into all the critical components of a quality poker site and hopefully instill in every reader a strong sense of what to look for and what to avoid when looking for a place to play poker online.
+Moving beyond the three key factors distinguishing the best online poker sites: signup bonuses, VIP programs, deposit methods, customer support, and more.
+The remainder of this page will take a deep dive into all the critical components of a quality poker site and hopefully instill in every reader a strong sense of what to look for and what to avoid when looking for the best online poker site.

 How We Rank Poker Websites

-There are many things to look for when choosing where to play.
+There are many things to look for when choosing between the best online poker sites.
 Beginners are more interested in the amount of traffic at the low stakes while experienced players consider multi-tabling higher stakes games more important, for example.

-With many sites to choose from, we encourage readers to choose only those that meet their specific preferences.
-There is no lack of poker sites competing to earn new business, so players can afford to take their time and find a poker site that suits their needs.
+With many online poker sites to choose from, we encourage readers to choose only those that meet their specific preferences.
+There is no lack of poker sites competing to earn new business, take your time, and find a poker site that suits your personal needs.
 Here are some things to consider when choosing where to play.

 - Licensing: A gaming license from a reputable authority is essential in establishing trust.
 A lack of proper licensing isn’t always a sure sign that you’re looking at a scam site, but it definitely means you need to proceed with extreme caution.
-Most of the biggest (and safest) poker sites hold licenses in multiple jurisdictions.
+Most of the best online poker sites hold licenses in multiple jurisdictions.
 Any site that makes the effort to get licensed in different parts of the world has long-term prospects in mind.

-- Reputation and Trust: The internet poker community is pretty tight knit with forums such as TwoPlusTwo.com boasting several hundred thousand members.
+- Reputation and Trust: The online poker community is pretty tight knit with forums such as TwoPlusTwo.com boasting several hundred thousand members.
 When a poker site does something questionable, the information tends to get out there.
-Poker forums are great places to look for information about cashout speeds, recent experiences, and the community’s overall opinion of any brand.
+Forums are great places to look for information about cashout speeds, recent experiences, and the community’s overall opinion of any brand.

 - Real Money Safety and Security: Strong security measures must be implemented at any site before it’s even worth a second look.
 Proper security measures ensure each player’s personal details and banking information are kept safe from hackers, fraud and unauthorized activity.
-In addition, any reputable provider will have an active team monitoring and detecting potential cheating and collusion amongst players.
+In addition, any reputable provider will have an active team monitoring and detecting potential cheating and collusion.

-- Range of Betting Stakes and Limits: The biggest and best sites spread poker games at stakes that range from pennies all the way up to games that will let players buy in for $100,000.Generally most places offer limits with blinds as low as .01/.02 and range up from there to as much as $3000/$6000.
-This is in sharp contrast to brick-and-mortar rooms where is can be tough to find games as low as $1/2 NL or $3/6 fixed-limit.
-Low stakes games are great for players with limited bankrolls and they encourage new players to join (easier competition).
+- Range of Betting Stakes and Limits: The best poker sites spread all variations at stakes that range from pennies all the way up to games with real money buy-ins for $100,000.Generally, most places offer limits with blinds as low as .01/.02 and range up from there to as much as $3000/$6000.
+This is in sharp contrast to brick-and-mortar rooms where it can be tough to find games as low as $1/2 NL or $3/6 fixed-limit.
+Low-stakes games are great for those with limited bankrolls and they encourage others to join (easier competition).

 - Choice of Game Formats and Variations: Formats and variations beyond Texas Hold’em are becoming more popular.
-Poker sites with Omaha, Stud and other variations in no limit, fixed limit, and pot limit structures in both cash games and tournaments are becoming standard.
-Tournament types such as bounties/knockout (get paid if you knock out a certain player), double-ups, and satellites to bigger tournaments are common on the schedule.
+Poker sites with Omaha, Stud, and other variations in no limit, fixed limit, and pot-limit structures in both cash games and tournaments are becoming standard.
+Tournament types such as bounties/knockout (get paid if you knock out a bounty), double-ups, and satellites to bigger tournaments are common on the schedule.

-- Accessibility and Reliability of Customer Support: Customer service is paramount for any reputable operator – around the clock support for when you have a question or need to talk to support for help with an issue is required.
+- Accessibility and Reliability of Customer Support: Customer service at a poker room is paramount for any reputable operator – around the clock support for when you have a question or need to talk to support for help with an issue is required.
 A strong customer support team indicates a genuine appreciation of its customers.

 - Software: Quality software is a must-have.
-Anyone who has ever played at a poker site with poor software, already knows how frustrating it can be dealing with eye-straining graphics, missed button clicks and random disconnections.
+Anyone who has ever played at a poker room with poor software, already knows how frustrating it can be dealing with eye-straining graphics, missed button clicks and random disconnections.
 Crisp software makes it easier to concentrate on playing a smart game.
-Many betting sites use “network” software that is shared across many brands, pooling players together for bigger games.
+Many legal online poker rooms use “network” software that is shared across many brands, pooling players together for bigger games.

 Why Play Poker Online